 Most real-life applications of statistics require the use of computational methods.
 These algorithms are important in many areas of statistics, particularly when we need to average over uncertainty within our statistical models.

 Research in statistics at Lancaster focuses on the interface of methodology and application.
 We believe that strong interaction with research users is imperative for developing new statistical ideas that are of practical importance.

 This philosophy has led to research that has a substantive influence on the discipline of statistics, for example over 10 RSS read papers in the past two decades, as well as a considerable impact on other scientific disciplines, government bodies and industry.
 The 2023 QS World University Rankings place Lancaster's Statistics and Operational Research at joint 50th in the world, having held a position in the top 100 since the rankings began in 2011.

-Our research is divided into four main research areas, each with its own range of activities.
-Details of these areas, and a flavour of some more specific research topics are given below.
-We also have active links with the operational research group based in the Department of Management Science - including co-running of the STOR-i Centre for Doctoral Training - and the CHICAS group from the Medical School.
+Our research is divided into five main research areas, each with its own range of activities.
+Details of these areas and a flavour of some more specific research topics are given below.
+We also have active links with the operational research group based in the Management Science Department - including co-running of the STOR-i Centre for Doctoral Training - and the CHICAS group from the Medical School.